SAMAYV/Assembler_Compilers/Assignment/Assignment 3/readme.md

 	- It will generate output.txt and hash_table.txt.

 - output.txt contains in each line the following values in output.txt: <line_number> <token_type> <token_specifier>
-- hash_table.txt contains the lexemes of integer and identifiers using the hash function as code values.
+- hash_table.txt contains the lexemes of integer and identifiers using the hash function as code values of tokens.